GopinathSM17/LifeSkillsMountblue/GritAndGrowthMindset.md

 ## Grit

-1. Living a life like marathon and not a 100 meter dash is Grit.
+1. Living a life is like marathon and not a 100 meter dash is known as Grit.
 2. Grit is following through daily short term commitments and not rely on the talent.

 ## Growth Mindset